-Issue: Watermaster produces the Semi-Annual Optimum Basin Management Program (OBMP) Status Reports.
+Watermaster produces the Semi-Annual Optimum Basin Management Program (OBMP) Status Reports.
 The reports for the period July to December 2014 and January to June 2015 have been drafted.

-Recommendation: Recommend the Watermaster Board to adopt the Semi-Annual OBMP Status Report 2014-2 and 2015-1, along with filing a copy with the Court, subject to any necessary non-substantive changes.
+Recommendation: Recommend that the Advisory Committee recommend to the Watermaster Board to adopt the Semi-Annual OBMP Status Report 2014-2 and 2015-1, along with filing a copy with the Court, subject to any necessary non-substantive changes.